pkendall64/ExpressLRS/src/doc/GYRO.md

 #### SAFE Mode

-In this mode the gyro will work to limit pitch and roll angles within the configured limits.
+The gyro will work to limit pitch and roll angles within the configured limits.

 #### Level Mode

-In this mode the gyro will work to keep the pitch and roll angles at zero when channel inputs are zero.
+The gyro will work to keep the pitch and roll angles at zero when channel inputs are zero.

 If the roll stick command is 50%, the gyro will attempt to keep the roll angle at 50% of the max roll angle.

+#### Launch Mode

+The gyro keeps the craft in a straight-ahead, inclined launch set by the launch angle.

 #### Hover Mode

-In this mode the gyro will add corrections to elevator and rudder channels in order to keep aircraft pointing directly upwards.
+The gyro will add corrections to elevator and rudder channels in order to keep the aircraft pointing directly upwards.

 ## DIY Hardware